The Falcon's Brother: Reception

+Critical

 In his review of The Falcon's Brother, Bosley Crowther wrote, in The New York Times, "... in this final encounter of the gay detective with the criminally inclined, Mr. Sanders only opens the snooping and then is conveniently retired while his true (as well as fictional) brother, Tom Conway, takes over the pursuit.
 And then, in the end, Mr. Sanders is unconditionally killed—killed in heroic line of duty—while Mr. Conway is left to carry on.
 Thus one Falcon passes, but another is providentially fledged.
 It is too bad that as much ingenuity as was used to effect this interfraternal switch was not put into the further contrivance of a plot.
 As it is, "The Falcon's Brother" is just a moderately confusing mystery tale, boasting but three casual murders and the final disposition of Mr. S. Nazi spies, it turns out, are the villains, and that's pretty routine these days.
 And, ungraciously perhaps, it must be stated that Mr. Conway is only fair as a hero.
 His voice is like Mr. Sanders's, but his manners are not quite so suave."

+Box Office

 The Falcon's Brother earned a profit of $128,000.